ugoviti/izpbx/README.md

 # FreePBX upgrade path

 FreePBX will be installed into persistent data dir only on first bootstrap (when no installations already exist).

 Later container updates will not upgrade FreePBX.
-After initial install, Upgrading FreePBX Core and Modules is possibile only via official upgrade source path: menù **Admin-->Modules Admin: Check Online** select **FreePBX Upgrader**
+After initial install, Upgrading FreePBX Core and Modules is possible only via official upgrade source path:

+  - FreePBX Menù **Admin-->Modules Admin: Check Online** select **FreePBX Upgrader**

-Only asterisk core is upgraded on container upgrade.
+So, only Asterisk core engine is updated on container image update.

 # Environment default variables